 This is a centuries-old art and a tangible heritage

-The art of hand block print textiles is prevalent for hundreds of years in India.
+This art has been prevalent for hundreds of years in India.
 It was always very popular with the royals and flourished under their patronage.
 The earliest documented centers of hand block print were in Andhra Pradesh and Gujarat.
 In Rajasthan, the craft started thriving in the 18th century during the rule of Sawai Jai Singh.
 It was started in Sanganer since the proximity of a river supplied a constant source of water for the artists to wash and dye their products.
-The far-sighted Jai Singh invited many hand block print artisans from Gujarat and Andhra Pradesh to open workshops in newly developed Sanganer and this was the beginning of a major art center in Rajasthan.
+The far-sighted Jai Singh invited many print artisans from Gujarat and Andhra Pradesh to open workshops in newly developed Sanganer and this was the beginning of a major art center in Rajasthan.
 Little had he known at that time, that his idea would succeed beyond the wildest dreams and he would end up providing a mean of income to thousands of families throughout generations.

 You may also like: CULTURAL APPROPRIATION & A JAIPUR HANDICRAFTS TOUR

 The chipa, rangrez, and dhobis of hand block printing